codacy-badger/BotDetectCaptcha/README.md

 11. [Utils](https://github.com/ikostan/BotDetectCaptcha/tree/master/utils)<br/>

 ### <a id="about"></a>About the project:<br/>
-The main purpose is to demonstrate the professional abilities of writing Captcha recognition framework using the Python language,Selenium and Machine Learning.
+The main purpose is to learn machine learning platform and demonstrate the professional abilities of writing Captcha recognition framework using the Python language,Selenium and Machine Learning.

 [BotDetect CAPTCHA project](https://captcha.com) is used as a source for captcha images.
 [This page](https://captcha.com/demos/features/captcha-demo.aspx) demonstrates how powerful and customizable BotDetect is.
 Feel free to experiment with various BotDetect Captcha parameters and their combinations.

+As a reference for the project I used [TensorFlow CAPTCHA solver](https://pylessons.com/TensorFlow-CAPTCHA-solver-training/) tutorials.

 **Main Objectives:**<br/>